CalumMcM/EcoVadis-Churn-Prediction/README.md

 It is evident that the addition of SMOTE has not increased the results signicantly and in fact has reduced performance of the model on nearly all metrics.
 This could be arrising from the fact that SMOTE is creating noise as part of its process in bulking the number of instances present in the smaller dataset.
 This noise could be leading to a decision boundary which is further from the real world equivalent and as a result the model struggles when only presented with real data.

+#### Sentiment Analysis

+Valuable data is held as part of the CutomerFeedback field which if it could be converted into a form that the RandomForestClassifier or XGBoost model can understand could potentially improve model performance.
+The reasoning behind using sentiment analysis is that customers who leave happier feedback should in theory be more likely to stay at the company than those who do not.

+This was achived by returning to the DataLoader class and adding an extra function which would apply sentiment analysis to a given column.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) was chosen as the analysis tool to determine the sentiment of customer feedback reviews.
+No pre-processing is applied to the customer feedback before it is passed into VADER as it does not require standard NLP pre-processing techniques such as tokenization or stemming.
+This lightweight solution is what has made it ideal for this use case.
+As the inclusion of SMOTE only decreased the performance of the orignal model it was not used in combination with the sentiment analysis.

+With sentiment analysis being applied to the CustomerFeedback column the results are now:

+Random Forest + Sentiment Analysis:

+              precision    recall  f1-score   support

+           0       0.87      0.96      0.92      2379
+           1       0.77      0.46      0.57       621

+    accuracy                           0.86      3000
+    macro avg      0.82      0.71      0.74      3000
+    weighted avg   0.85      0.86      0.84      3000

+XGBoost + Sentiment Analysis

+              precision    recall  f1-score   support

+           0       0.88      0.95      0.91      2379
+           1       0.72      0.52      0.60       621

+    accuracy                           0.86      3000
+    macro avg      0.80      0.73      0.76      3000
+    weighted avg   0.85      0.86      0.85      3000